shczhen/docs/sql-statements/sql-statement-restore.md

 ---
-title: 復元| TiDBSQLステートメントリファレンス
+title: RESTORE | TiDB SQL Statement Reference
-summary: TiDBデータベースのRESTOREの使用法の概要。
+summary: An overview of the usage of RESTORE for the TiDB database.
 ---

 # 戻す {#restore}